 Bee venom is used in humans for nerve pain, arthritis, and more.
 In animals, bee venom is used for similar purposes.

-When using with pets, bee venom can cause some mild natural side effects similar to a normal bee sting.
+When used with pets, bee venom can cause some mild natural side effects similar to a normal bee sting.
 Swelling, itching, redness, and general fatigue can occur when you use bee venom on dogs, especially if you are using injectable methods of the ingredient.

-When using any type of alternative medicine, especially those that haven’t been studied for that long, keep a close eye on your dog and be sure to consult your veterinarian beforehand.
-Definitely talk to a vet if you have any serious concerns or notice side effects such as difficulty of breathing.
+When using any type of alternative medicine, especially those that haven't been studied for that long, keep a close eye on your dog and be sure to consult your veterinarian beforehand.
+Definitely talk to a vet if you have any serious concerns or notice side effects such as the difficulty of breathing.

 As with any medications for dogs, if your canine has another medical condition, check with your vet to see if he can even tolerate bee products for dogs and if it's a good idea to try them.
 This is especially true if your dog is taking other medications, as drug interactions between medications and bee venom is not well known at this time.

 READ MORE: 6 Uses and Health Benefits of Honey for Dogs